 AND NEXT STEPS

 The proposed scheme with Plaistow station in the foreground, and Plaistow Hub shown on the left and right.

-We are grateful for all the feedback we received, especially in response to our public engagement events in November /December 2020 and February /March 2021.
+We are grateful for all the feedback we have received over three phases of public consultation, including at our most recent engagement events in September 2021.

 The planning application is available on Newham Council’s website for comment, the planning reference number is 21/03194/OUT.
 For ease, the application can be found here.